-- Time - Cloud cover - Plot number - Snow cover - Number of buds - Number of flowers (catkins in Salix) note that for Salix both male and female plants can be found in the plots (SAL1, SAL2 and SAL3: both male and female plants; SAL4: only male plants) - Number of senescent female catkins as indicated by presence of hairs (Salix) - Number of senescent flowers (Loiseleuria and Silene) - Total number of flowers (Salix, Silene and Loiseleuria) and flowering stems (Eriophorum) - Remarks (include information on e.g. larvae or fungi infected leaves)
+- Time - Cloud cover - Plot number - Snow cover - Number of buds - Number of flowers (catkins in Salix) note that for Salix both male and female plants can be found in the plots (SAL1, SAL2 and SAL3: both male and female plants; SAL4: only male plants) - Number of senescent female catkins as indicated by open capsules and/or presence of hairs - Number of senescent flowers (Loiseleuria and Silene) - Annual count of total number of flowers (Salix, Silene and Loiseleuria) and flowering stems (Eriophorum). - Remarks (include information on e.g. larvae or fungi infected leaves)

 Before counting, take a photo of the plot in which as much as possible of the plot is included.
 As a minimum the metal rod with the ID-tag must be included in the photo.
-Download photos and rename in the following format SpeciesPlot\Date: SSSP\YYMMDD (e.g. ERI1\180628, SAL4\180926).
+Download photos and rename in the following format SpeciesPlot_Date: SSSP_YYMMDD (e.g. ERI1_180628, SAL4_180926).

 Data forms are found in Appendix 2.
 The data from the weekly counts are entered into data files with columns relevant for each species.
 The basic data are: Year, Month, Day, Photo no., Observer, Species (SAL, LOI, SIL), Plot (1-4), Subplot (A-D), Snow (percent in subplot), Cloud cover (x/8), Buds (actual numbers counted, not percent), Flowers, Senescent (flowers), Total (sum of buds, flowers and senescent flowers), and Remarks.
-Please note, that there are species specific columns in the database files.
+Please note, that there are species specific columns in the database files, as Salix has separate female and male plants.